Author Archives: Andrew Thompson

 The Spirit does not work apart from the Word, nor does it work in contradiction to the Word.
 Rather, the Word and the Spirit are always in harmony.
 By them we may know the will of God for us.
 So if we want to make claims about what the Spirit is doing or is about to do, we need only to look to the Word that is given to us in Holy Scripture — for there we will find the true character of the Spirit’s work revealed.

-Andrew C. Thompson ~ Our Sort-Of Free Will: How Relationship with God Happens
+Our Sort-Of Free Will: How Relationship With God Happens by Andrew Thompson

 I wake up on a Saturday morning.
 It’s a beautiful day.
 The sun is out and flowers are in bloom.
 Should I go to the zoo and watch the animals, or would I rather work in my garden?
 Am I even free to decide?